 However, the requirements of the Uniform Gifts to Minors Act do not mean that the funds given to minors cannot be touched until they are 21 years old.
 The custodian is given a lot of discretion in utilizing the funds—so long as it is for the minor’s benefit.
 For example, if the minor needs funds to pay for college or assistance with transportation, the custodian can either purchase items for them or pay tuition on their behalf.
 Since the custodian has a lot of discretion, individuals should not make this decision lightly: who do they trust implicitly, would communicate well with their children, and make the best—and responsible—decisions on their behalf.

 While the Texas Uniform Gifts to Minors Act may not seem complicated, the law’s reach is far, and it is important to understand its impact.
 Because of this, people who are thinking of leaving assets or property to minors in their estate plan should contact a knowledgeable estate planning attorney for assistance.

 Contact a Houston Estate Planning Attorney

 If you or a loved one has questions about your estate plan, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 With decades of experience helping individuals to create—and alter—estate plans, our knowledgeable attorneys are here to assist you.
 We understand that estate planning laws can often be complicated, and they have dramatic consequences if not followed correctly.
-To avoid making any mistakes with your estate plan, give us a call to schedule a free, initial consultation at 713-333-8900 today.
+To avoid making any mistakes with your estate plan, give us a call to schedule a consultation at 713-333-8900 today.